-- Percentage of abused, neglected or maltreated children who are not victims of subsequent maltreatment within six months - Increase self-sufficiency of families and individuals through opportunities for education, employment, income, and health care
+• Increase self-sufficiency of families and individuals through opportunities for education, employment, income, and health care

 By assisting Virginia families and individuals through educational, employment and health opportunities, we are increasing their ability to become economically self-sufficient and to climb out of poverty (and remain out of poverty).
 This goal aligns with the Strategic Priority on "Poverty" (Develop a clear and consistent anti-poverty policy).
-This goal also aligns with the Enterprise Strategic Priority "Supply and Demand" (Align Virginia's workforce to meet current and anticipated employer demands with career pathways and training solutions for dislocated, underemployed, and future workers) by ensuring that families and individuals that are receiving public assistance (e.g., TANF, SNAP, child care subsidies) acquire workforce development training and resources that meed the demands of employers and achieve gainful employment for the recipient.
+This goal also aligns with the Enterprise Strategic Priority "Supply and Demand" (Align Virginia's workforce to meet current and anticipated employer demands with career pathways and training solutions for dislocated, underemployed, and future workers) by ensuring that families and individuals that are receiving public assistance (e.g., TANF,

+SNAP, child care subsidies) acquire workforce development training and resources that meed the demands of employers and achieve gainful employment for the recipient.